Second Beach Dog Rules & Seasonal Hours for 2025

-Second Beach rules allow dogs at a specific time during the season and always on off-season.
+Second Beach rules allow dogs at a specific time during the season and always in the off-season.
 This dog-friendly Rhode Island Beach has a strict on-leash policy.
 Owners can bring their dogs to enjoy the surf, sand, and waves.

 They can take their dogs on marvelous sunset walks, picnics, or a relaxing day out.
-There are restaurants, hotels, and pet-friendly rentals available.
-Beachgoers looking to take surf lessons should visit here for it.
-Beach weddings and other events can also be held at Second Beach.
+Restaurants, hotels, and pet-friendly rentals are available.
+Beachgoers looking to take surf lessons should visit Second Beach.
+Beach weddings and other events can also be held there.

 Second Beach Dog Rules, RI